-To commission a sample translation or a reader’s report on a children’s or YA book in Arabic, please contact one of the translators below.
+To contribute to this blog, or to commission a sample translation or a reader’s report on a children’s or YA book in Arabic, please contact one of the project contributors below.

 M. Lynx Qualey is founding editor of the translation-community website ArabLit, which won a 2017 London Book Fair prize.
 The project has since expanded to ArabKidLitNow!, the ArabLit Story Prize, and the ArabLit Quarterly magazine.
 MLQ is also co-host of the popular BULAQ podcast, and she writes regularly for a variety of publications.
 Her translation of Wondrous Journeys in Strange Lands by Sonia Nimr is out now from Interlink.